Heat rash — also known as prickly heat and miliaria — isn't just for babies. It affects adults, too, especially in hot, humid conditions.

 When to see a doctor

-Heat rash usually heals without problems, but it can lead to infection with bacteria, causing inflamed and itchy pustules.
+A common complication is infection with bacteria, causing inflamed and itchy pustules.

 To help protect yourself or your child from heat rash:

-- Keep your sleeping area cool and well-ventilated.
+- Keep your sleeping area cool and well ventilated.

 - Avoid creams and ointments that can block pores.

 - Avoid drugs that cause sweating, such as clonidine, beta blockers and opioids.

 - AskMayoExpert.
 Miliaria (child).
 Mayo Clinic; 2021.